 The emotionally charged debate over the proposed Victoria International Marina appears to have finally ended last week.
 The city council of Victoria, British Columbia voted to permit a 40-percent-smaller development plan.

-To understand how things got to this point, a little history is in order.
-The local government, with the approval of British Columbian and Canadian government officials, set aside the location several years ago.
-It’s on the Songhees waterfront, on the north side of Victoria Harbour.
-A developer, WAM Development Group, proposed transforming the site to feature 54 slips for yachts from 65 to 135 feet, with most for megayachts, along with amenities like a restaurant and yacht club.
+The local government, with British Columbian and Canadian government approval, set aside the location several years ago.
+Specifically, it sits on the Songhees waterfront, on the north side of Victoria Harbour.
+WAM Development Group proposed transforming the site to feature 54 slips for yachts from 65 to 135 feet.
+Most of these sleeps would be for megayachts.
+Furrther amenities included a restaurant and yacht club.
 However, Victoria International Marina was put on hold in April after public outcry and subsequent city opposition.
-Residents expressed safety concerns for kayakers and small-boat owners.
-Some even complained that superyachts would pollute the water.
-They were additionally upset that buildings would block existing condo residents’ views of the harbor.
-As for the city, even with federal and provincial government approval of the marina plan, the Victoria City Council still had power over whether or not WAM Development Group could receive a development permit.
-The city claimed it held riparian rights to an adjacent park where boat access would be limited by the marina.

-Several public hearings have been held over the last few months.
-At one last week, in which most speakers were against the project, the city council voted unanimously to rezone the waterfront lot and therefore reduce the marina’s size.
-WAM Development Group will now need to revise its design, though it’s expected that 26 to 28 slips, versus the original 52, will be available.
-“It’s obviously had a negative impact on the bottom line of the project, but we’ll make the most of what we’ve got there,” Lachlan MacLean, a spokesman for the developer, was quoted as saying by the Vancouver Sun.
+Several public hearings have occurred over the last few months.
+During one last week, in which most speakers were against the project, the city council voted unanimously to rezone the waterfront lot.
+The council therefore reduced the marina’s size.
+WAM Development Group will now need to revise its design.
+It expects that 26 to 28 slips, versus the original 52, will be available.
+“It’s obviously had a negative impact on the bottom line of the project,” the Vancouver Sun quotes Lachlan MacLean, a spokesman for the developer, as saying.
+“But we’ll make the most of what we’ve got there.”

 Leave a Reply